Super Bock

 Super Bock is a Portuguese beer brand from the Super Bock Group brewery which produces a range of beers under the same name.
-Established in 1927, Super Bock maintains a leading position in the market and it is among the favourite beer brands of the Portuguese.
+Established in 1927, Super Bock maintains a leading position in the Portuguese market.
 It is also the best-selling Portuguese beer in the world.

 History

 The Super Bock brand was born in 1927, launched as a "winter beer", directly entering the list of prestigious beers.
-Interestingly, Super Bock, even before being registered, won its first prize in 1926, in its presentation at the Industrial Exhibition at Palácio de Cristal, winning the gold medal.
+Super Bock, even before being registered, won its first prize in 1926, in its presentation at the Industrial Exhibition at Palácio de Cristal, winning the gold medal.